Dancing Light Gallery

 who lives locally and has attained international recognition for

-her sculptures.
-Sue has developed a unique technique, working
+Over the past twenty years Sue has developed a unique way of working

-in copper and using methods similar to silversmithing.
-By working
+in copper using methods similar to silversmithing.
+Working

-in this way, Sue can create sculptures of the most delicate of
+like this enables Sue to create sculptures of the most delicate of insects

 book Sculpting in Copper by Jim Pratt explains her techniques